-More information regarding the research priorities of the CF Foundation can be found here.
-For specific questions regarding your proposal and the CF Foundation's research priorities, please contact the Program Officer, Dara Riva (firstname.lastname@example.org).
+For specific questions regarding your proposal and the CF Foundation's research priorities, please contact the Program Officer, Dara Riva, at firstname.lastname@example.org.

-Please review the Fall 2021 Policies and Guidelines for complete submission information.
+Please review the Spring 2023 and Fall 2023 Policies and Guidelines (available in the download box) for complete submission information.

-All letters of intent and full applications for Fall 2021 must be submitted online at awards.cff.org by 5 p.m.
+All letters of intent and full applications for Spring 2023 and Fall 2023 must be submitted online at awards.cff.org by 5 p.m.
 ET.